History of the First Spiritualist Church

 The group continues to grow and formally organized in 1885.
 According to records, it was formed for religious social and benevolent purposes.
 The organization was called "The First Spiritual Society."
 Monumental Hall, located above Marston's, on Sixth Avenue in San Diego, was the first formal meeting place.

-In October of 1898, Mrs. Leo Prior of Salem Oregon, and the late professor of the Spiritualist Church in Atlanta Georgia, (What does this mean?
-Was Mrs. Prior the former pastor of the Spiritualist Church in Atlanta?) became the pastor.
+In October of 1898, Mrs. Leo Prior of Salem Oregon, and the late professor (Pastor?) of the Spiritualist Church in Atlanta Georgia, became the Pastor.
 The following year, 1899, Mrs. Abby Sheets of Grand Lodge Michigan became the pastor of the church.
 That year the fifty-first anniversary of Spiritualism was celebrated.

 The Spiritual Society continued to meet in the Seventh Street Temple until 1950.
 At the same time, the Seventh Street Property was sold and a Christian Science Reading Room located on Forty-Second Street in San Diego was purchased.
 Pastor Emily Davis had not really planned on moving the church at this time, but opportunity surprisingly presented itself.
 The full price of the property was paid in cash so there were no debts when the church was moved.
 The First Spiritualist Church has been there since that time.

 Pastor Davis stated that during the World War II the building had